The OH Masers Towards IRAS 19092+0841: Introduction

 \section{Introduction}

-OH masers observations show that they are associated with different evolutionary stages.
-It was believed that they are associated with only HII regions.
-However observations which have been carried out towards of a number of star forming regions show that OH masers are also associated with an earlier stage before the appearance of ionized HII regions (e.g. Cohen et al \citealp{cohen88}; Braz et al. \citealp{braz90}).
-This type of OH maser is associated with an accretion phase, outflow, and circumstellar disks (Brebner et al. \citealp{brebner87}; Hutawarakorn, \& Cohen \citealp{hutawarakorn99}; Hutawarakorn et al \citealp{hutawarakorn02}; Fuller et al \citealp{fuller01}; Edris et al. \citealp{edris05}).
+Observations show that OH masers are associated with different evolutionary stages of star forming regions.
+It was believed that they are associated with only HII regions (e.g. Garay \& Lizano \citealp{garay99}).
+However observations which have been carried out towards a number of star forming regions show that OH masers are also associated with an earlier stage before the appearance of ionized HII regions (e.g. Cohen et al. \citealp{cohen88}; Braz et al. \citealp{braz90}).
+This later type of OH maser is associated with an accretion phase, outflow, and circumstellar disks (Brebner et al. \citealp{brebner87}; Hutawarakorn, \& Cohen \citealp{hutawarakorn99}; Hutawarakorn et al. \citealp{hutawarakorn02}; Fuller et al. \citealp{fuller01}; Edris et al. \citealp{edris05}).
 An OH maser survey by Edris, Fuller, \& Cohen (\citealp{edris07}, hereafter EFC07) detected the OH masers towards 26\% towards a sample of 217 High Mass Protostellar Objects (HMPOs) candidates.
 It is of interest to know the distributions of the OH masers and their associations towards these regions in addition to their position in the evolutionary sequence.
 Maser emission gives a unique opportunity of observing those typically far regions in some details.
-This paper is the first follow up of EFC07 survey with a high angular resolution observation.
-One of EFC07 objects (IRAS 20126+4104, hereafter IRAS20126) was studied by Edris et al. (\citealp{edris05}) at the three masers types, OH, \htwoo\, and class II \methanol\ masers.
+This paper is the second follow up of EFC07 survey with a high angular resolution observation.
+One of EFC07 objects (IRAS 20126+4104, hereafter IRAS20126) was studied by Edris et al. (\citealp{edris05}) in the ground-state OH, 22-GHz \htwoo, and 6.7-GHz class II \methanol\ masers transitions/lines.